 Registration

-To register for our homeschool sessions, at a cost of £5 per child, please book via our Facebook page:
+To register for our homeschool sessions, at a cost of £15 per child per month, please contact our office administrator via email thepowerofresilience@outlook.com

 The Power of Resilience Wellbeing Garden, Ridge Hill Together,